NiloGregginz33/QMGRExperiments/README.md

 Charge Injections:

-I alternate between injecting positive (X gate) and negative (Z gate) charges into the black hole qubit, testing how these affect the radiation’s quantum state.
+I alternate between injecting positive (X gate) and negative (Z gate) charges into the black hole qubit, testing how these affect the radiation's quantum state.

 Evaporation Simulation: